rudyasho/sehatikopiweb/README.md

 ## Core Features

-- **Engaging Homepage**: A welcoming landing page showcasing the brand and key offerings.
+- **Engaging Homepage**: A welcoming landing page showcasing the brand and key offerings, with its title, subtitle, and image fully manageable from the admin dashboard.
 - **Dynamic Product Catalog**: A complete list of all coffee products available for purchase, with sortable and filterable views, and dedicated detail pages.
 - **In-Store Digital Menu**: An elegant, categorized menu for in-store customers.
 - **Dynamic Shopping Cart & Checkout**: A full-featured cart to add, update, and remove products.
 Checkout is handled via WhatsApp integration, followed by a dedicated order confirmation page.